Tiled Celine, Andy Warhol Effect

 Recent news:

-We are presenting a short paper on using a 2-Stage Exam in and Introductory Computer Science Course at the Western Canadian Conference on Computing Education (WCCCE ’23).
+In May 2023, Lauren Himbeault and I presented a short paper on using a 2-Stage Exam in and Introductory Computer Science Course at the Western Canadian Conference on Computing Education (WCCCE ’23).

-Two papers have just been accepted for publication in the Gerontechnology Journal.
+Two papers were accepted for publication in the Gerontechnology Journal.
 The first paper is by my former MSc student, Nabila Chowdhury, is titled, “Music Co-listening over Video Chat to Support Intergenerational Connectedness” (co-authored by me and Jim Young).
 The second paper is by undergraduate Psychology student Dallas Murphy titled “Exploratory Study of Google Nest Hubs in the Long-Term Care Setting”, with co-authors Michelle Porter, Nicole Dunn and myself.

 I collaborated with an amazing group of ITICSE co-authors in the 2022 Working Group to study COVID Impacts on CS students.
 Our working group paper has now been published: “The Impact of COVID-19 on the CS Student Learning Experience: How the Pandemic has Shaped the Educational Landscape